Mozo guides

 pink piggy bank

-Unlike an everyday account that you use to pay bills or cover expenses, a savings account allows you to deposit money for safekeeping for future needs while earning some interest.
+A savings account is a safe, secure and accessible place to store your money.
+But unlike everyday bank accounts you use to pay bills or cover expenses, a savings account allows you to deposit money for future needs while earning some interest.

 But why should you get one?
 And how do you pick one that fits exactly what you need?
 Below we have answered some of those pressing questions.